01-edu/Branch-AI/one_exercise_per_file/week01/raid01/audit/readme.md

-# RAID01 - Backtesting on the SP500 - correction
+# RAID01 - Backtesting on the SP500 - audit

 ### Preliminary